Know What to Do and Not to Do if Your Vehicle Breaks Down and Leaves You Stuck on the Road

 stopping to help someone

 If you are stopping to help someone or someone is stopping to help you, the second vehicle should park about three car lengths or more behind the disabled vehicle with the wheels pointing sharply away from the shoulder, which is your escape route.
-If another vehicle hits it from behind, it will go in the direction of the wheels and will hopefully protect you.
+If another vehicle hits it from behind, it should go in the direction of the front wheels.
+Never stand between the two vehicles if possible.
+If the second vehicle is hit and pushes it into yours, you have just become trapped between them.

 accepting a ride from a stranger